 Applicants for the Women and Public Policy Program Fellowship should submit one complete copy of the following items:

 - A cover letter with current email address, and phone number; please also list whether you are seeking a residential (office space) or non-residential fellowship; and desired fellowship term (full academic year, fall term only, spring term only, other to be discussed).

 - A description of the proposed project including the background, nature, importance, specific objectives, and methodology of the project, no longer than five pages;

 - One writing sample (multiple samples will not be considered) pertinent to the application; and

 - Two letters of recommendation addressed to the WAPPP Research Fellow Selection Committee and emailed by the recommender to email@example.com.

-Applications will be reviewed by a faculty selection committee, and awards will be announced in early April.
+Applications will be reviewed by a faculty selection committee, and awards will be announced in April.
 While being considered for a Women and Public Policy Program fellowship, please inform us if you receive another fellowship.

 Applicants will be notified of the selection committee’s decisions in mid-April 2021.